-To Arnold@clemson.edu, Bummer@clemson.edu, Este8@clemson.edu,
+To: Arnold@clemson.edu, Bummer@clemson.edu, Este8@clemson.edu, Kbeck@clemson.edu, Reggel@clemson.edu, Romans2@clemson.edu

-Cc
+Cc:

-Bcc
+Bcc:

-Subject Registration Help for ENGL 3140
+Subject: Registration Help for ENGL 3140

 Professors,

 I am writing this email to inquire on whether there is a way that I could be enrolled (or be placed on a waitlist) for any of the sections of English 3140 that you are teaching this semester (listed below.)
 I am technically a Senior and I have fulfilled all my other GED requirements for the school (and my major) except for English 3140 which is required.